Elcapitanoe/Upload-Speed-Test/README.md

 </div>

-**Upload-Speed-Test** is a JavaScript-based upload speed test that provides detailed information about the upload speed and file hash.
+**Upload Speed Test** is a JavaScript-based upload speed test that provides detailed information about the upload speed and file hash.
 This project is designed to work seamlessly with **Cloudflare Workers**.

 ## Demo
 [https://uploadtest.pambi.workers.dev](https://uploadtest.pambi.workers.dev)